-Even though we do not want to get into the difficult question about endogenous institutional choice in this paper, this result points towards the conditions under which we may observe the two regimes.
+which we may observe the two regimes.
 Note, however, that the tension between a Pigovian and a Leviathan approach appears at the level of institutional choice as well.
-As rents in our model are always higher in the parliamentary regime, that regime would always be preferred by the legislators (the expected utility difference for a legislator would just be the negative of the second term in (5.2)).
+As rents in our model are always higher in the parliamentary regime, it would always be preferred by the legislators (the expected utility difference for a legislator would just be the negative of the second term in (5.2)).
 The outcome of a referendum and a vote in the legislature on institutional reform might thus be very different.
 This, in turn, suggests that it may be unwise to delegate constitutional reforms to the same elected political representatives that are supposed to choose public policy within the reformed constitution.
 Constitutional reforms in the true interest of the voters are more likely to be carried out by a Constitutional Assembly elected for that specific purpose.